jtillil/simpleRFNetwork/README.md

 ### Publication
 To install the package, use "devtools": "devtools::install_github("jtillil/simpleRFNetwork")".

 To reproduce the results of "Tillil, Hu: Group-based random forest for disease module detection", first clone the repository to your local computer.
 Then run "MAIN.R" in the "/publication" folder.
-However, due to the nature of the Boruta variable selection method to grow a larger number of forests, executing the entire code unparallelized will take months.
+However, due to the nature of the Boruta variable selection method to grow a large number of forests, executing the entire code unparallelized will take months.
 Reproduction is recommended on a dedicated computing server.

 To just reproduce the figures, run "generate_figures.R" in the "/publication" folder.
 All necessary output files are provided in "/publication/results".